TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/004_Multiple_Organizations.md

 ![TCLI_Show_Links](imgs/004_Show_LA_Cases.png#zoom)

-> You can automate this as well in Jobs, which are managed in the remaining part of the multiple cloud starter file.
+> You can automate this as well in Jobs, which are managed in the remaining part of the multiple cloud application file.
 We will discuss this in [Setting up Build Pipelines](./005_Setting_Up_A_Buildpipeline.md)